Getting in and out of Bukhara

 The train station goes by the name Kagan, and is situated at a 10-minute drive east from the old town.
 Take marshrutka #268 from Lyabi Hauz or #262 from the modern city center (there are others).
 A taxi would cost around 12 000 sum.

+The town of Kagan in itself has some points of interest.
 Watch out if you understand Russian: Vokzal now also refers to a bus stand where the train station used to be, in the center of town.

 Buying train tickets